snuq/QuickTitling/Readme.md

    * Word wrapping behaves better now, changing the text scale does not change the wrapping size
    * Exported presets are cleaner now - default variables are not saved and xml files have line returns and indenting
    * Updated old presets and added new ones
+   * Added overlays in preview windows to show selected title objects